 In a report requested by Congress, the research organization called today for adding faster, smaller weapons and building a third site in a northeastern state, an expansion that has been sought by Republican lawmakers.

 Boeing Co.
-(BA) manages the system of 26 Orbital Science Corp.
-(ORB) interceptors at Fort Greely, Alaska, and four at Vandenberg Air Force Base in California armed with Raytheon Co.
-(RTN) hit-to-kill warheads.
+(BA:US) manages the system of 26 Orbital Science Corp.
+(ORB:US) interceptors at Fort Greely, Alaska, and four at Vandenberg Air Force Base in California armed with Raytheon Co.
+(RTN:US) hit-to-kill warheads.
 The system hasn’t had a successful test intercept since December 2008.

 Improvements in the costly system “‘will take time, money and careful testing, but unless this is done,’’ it ‘‘will not be able to work against any but the most primitive attacks,’’ according to the Washington-based council, part of the National Academies.
 The system ‘‘can, if it works as designed, deal successfully with the initial threats from North Korea,’’ according to the report, which examined many phases of missile defense.
 These included now-defunct Pentagon programs to hit a missile shortly after launch, in its so-called boost phase.